The Rivals Poster

 The community takes great pride and effort in preparing their sons and daughters for success in life.
 And while football is still new to the school, the fiery Aaron Fileo is determined to prove that Cape Elizabeth is capable of beating anyone.

 It was these differences that caught the attention of Kirk Wolfinger.
-While working on a project for a fall season Cape Elizabeth High School banquet, he was struck by the passion shown by the Rumford community as he entered Hosmer Field during a 2006 football conference final between the two schools.
+While working on a project for a fall season Cape Elizabeth High School banquet, he was struck by the passion shown by the Rumford community as he entered Hosmer Field during a 2006 football regional final between the two schools.
 It was from this display of passion, this unique social and economic contrast, which he decided to document.

 He first approached the coaches of the two teams with the idea, and both Jim and Aaron liked the idea.